 The Active Voter Guide

 Your voice and your vote matter.
 Our elections depend upon participation by the electorate, including you.
 There are many ways to educate yourself and others and engage in the political process.
-This resource guide will walk you through all the components of being an active voter or volunteer: how to register, researching a candidate, developing an assessment scorecard, and getting involved by becoming a volunteer.
+This resource guide walks you through the components of being an active voter or volunteer: how to register, research a candidate, develop an assessment scorecard, and get involved by becoming a volunteer.